cevr/me/src/posts/porting-my-site-to-reasonml/index.md

 }
 ```

 A major pain point I have though is that modeling data can be a bit of a hassle.
-There is no extending base types within Reason/Rescript (there is in ocaml), so something as simple as this is impossible to accomplish:
+There is no extending base types within Reason/Rescript (there is in ocaml), so something as simple as this requires copy pasting:

 ```ts
 interface Person {